chocolatey/choco-wiki/ChocolateyForBusinessQuickStartGuide.md

     > This guide assumes you are starting form scratch.
 It may be easier, if you are following this verbatim and don't have anything in your repositoryyet, to simply run `choco uninstall nexus-repository -y` and then `choco install nexus-repository -y`.
     > As the next step requires a freshly-installed Nexus repository, with admin passwords not reset, this would be the most compatible approach.

+1. Versions of Nexus newer than 3.21 have disabled the ability to run automated scripting by default.
+However, we'll need this to be enabled in order to automate our repository cleanup and creation.
+From an Administrator PowerShell Window, run the following command to install the enable Nexus scripting, and to restart the Nexus service for the changes to take effect:

+    ```powershell
+    Add-Content C:\ProgramData\sonatype-work\nexus3\etc\nexus.properties "nexus.scripts.allowCreation=true"
+    Restart-Service -Name nexus
+    ```

 1. Download the `chocolatey-nexus-setup` package from the link provided in your trial email, and save it to the `\choco-setup\packages` directory on the Nexus server.
 From an Administrator PowerShell console, run:

     ```powershell